globalbioticinteractions/globalbioticinteractions.github.io/euroappa/use-cases.md

 # **Use Cases For EuroAPPA**

-(October 2025)
+(to see an outline of this document on the left of the screen, press Headings above and chose “Show outline”)

-Reminder: In EuroAPPA, we will focus on reusing two existing systems: DoPI and tools within GloBI, plus adding results from modelling and mapping exercises in WP1 (i.e. we don’t aim to build new infrastructures, except what we need for the modelling results).
+###### Reminder: In EuroAPPA, we will focus on updating and reusing two existing systems:  tools within GloBI, and DoPI, plus adding results from modelling and mapping exercises in WP1 (i.e. we don’t aim to build new infrastructures, except what we need for the modelling results).

+**Definition of use case**
 A **use case** is a short story about specific actors performing specific tasks with (in this case) EuroAPPA.
 We are compiling example Use Cases to request new ones from other stakeholders.
 This will help us address all potential user needs when designing EuroAPPA's interface.

 ## Use Case 1 - A Honours/Master's student who wants data for their thesis (Jeff)